delphidabbler/codesnip/Docs/ReadMe-standard.txt

 ================================================================================

-A feature of CodeSnip is its ability to test compile snippets with any installed Windows 32 version of Delphi (from Delphi 2 to Delphi 12 Athens) and FreePascal, providing some simple rules are followed.
+A feature of CodeSnip is its ability to test compile snippets with any installed Windows 32 version of Delphi (from Delphi 2 to Delphi.x) and FreePascal, providing some simple rules are followed.

 When CodeSnip is first installed it knows nothing about the available compilers